jlevy/lft/lft.md

 However, predictions about large technology-driven changes are highly unreliable, even when made by experts.

-In technology, some things change fast—and some don't change at all.
+In technology, some things change fast—and some don’t change at all.
 The hard part is figuring out which parts are which.

 <div class="boxed-text">